tenet-org/tenet-docs/docs/oracle/advanced-features.md

 - **Gaming and Gambling:** Ensuring fairness and unpredictability in games and gambling applications.
 - **NFTs:** Randomly assigning attributes or selecting winners in NFT-related applications.

-## Tenet Oracle Keepers

-Tenet Oracle Keepers are a powerful feature designed to enhance the automation capabilities of smart contracts.

-### Automated Smart Contract Execution

-- **Reliable Automation:** Keepers automate key functions of smart contracts, like triggering actions at predetermined conditions or times.
-- **Reduced Operational Overhead:** They reduce the need for manual interventions, thereby enhancing efficiency and reliability.

-### Use Cases

-- **Decentralized Finance (DeFi):** Automated interest payments, liquidations, and other time-sensitive functions.
-- **Regular Maintenance:** Routine checks and balances in smart contract ecosystems.

 ## External Adapters

 External Adapters in Tenet Oracle open a world of possibilities, allowing smart contracts to interact with external data sources and APIs.